SECRETS OF ACCEPTABLE INTRUSION | Darrin Henry

 So there we are, my top 10 street photography tips.

-Mix it up, get creative and find out what style of street photography suits you.
+Mix it up, get creative and find out what style suits you.
+The streets make amazing photography backdrops for all types of situations, so pick up your camera and get out there.
 You never know what you will come up with.

 Good luck, hope these tips help.